hapax/hapax.github.io/assets/mindjam.md

 A fatalist might object that, life or anti-life, you can't argue with reality.
-Both the Stoics and Nietzsche seem to subscribe to some form of fatalism.
+Both the Stoics and Nietzsche seem to subscribe to some form of fatalism, that the course of events is fixed and inevitable.
 As is often the case, the relationship between Nietzsche's ideas on the matter are fuzzy and contentious.
 But as this line from the *The Gay Science* shows, Nietzsche somehow believed both in fate and the individual as constituted by